uoftcprg/pokerkit/docs/simulation.rst

 - **Verifier**: The verification method validates if a move can be executed within the rules, considering the current game state and the variant in play.
 It raises an error with an error message or issues a warning if any violation of the game rule is detected.
 - **Querier**: Users can use a corresponding action query method (with optional arguments), which simply checks if the verification method triggers an error and returns a Boolean value indicating the validity of the action.
 These methods return ``True`` if you can perform such an operation (with specified arguments, if any) or ``False`` if otherwise.
 - **Operator**: The method that actually performs the operation initially runs the verification method, executing the operation only if no errors are raised.
 If the verification fails, the state remains unchanged.
-After operation, descriptions of what was carried out like the player(s) involved, the amount (if relevant), what cards were involved (if any), how much chips (is applicable), et cetera are returned.
+After an operation, descriptions of what was carried out like the player(s) involved, the amount (if relevant), what cards were involved (if any), how many chips (if applicable), et cetera are returned.

 Warnings are shown when an operation does something suspicious.
 Warnings are not errors and therefore ignored by the query method.
 The user can configure Python to treat ``UserWarning`` as an error, as below: